slipmatio/toolbelt/README.md

 # Slipmat Toolbelt

-**Note: this project is under active development, DO NOT USE IN PRODUCTION**
+**Note: this project is under active development**, you should pin the strict version to avoid breakages.

 General utilities for Web development